-Similar to drowning, crippling depression is a fight for one’s life.
-Several mechanisms of coping exist for individuals suffering from daily, chronic depression.
+Crippling depression is often compared to treading water in a storm in the middle of the ocean.
+Both situations feel hopeless, and both are a fight for one’s life.
+Several mechanisms for coping exist for individuals suffering from daily, chronic depression.
 These strategies target symptoms, such as isolation, impaired eating and sleeping habits, lack of motivation, feelings of helplessness, and low self-worth.
 When feeling unmotivated and discouraged, it is important to refrain from setting unrealistic expectations.
 Thus, starting small and working towards larger victories is key, as slow and steady is the only way to win this race.

-First and foremost, it is strongly recommended to seek guidance and support from a trusted professional.
-A professional would assist you in processing the origin of your depression along with providing clinical interventions for symptom management.
-If you are open, a professional counselor could also assist you in setting up a psychiatric evaluation to see if you might be a candidate for psychotropic medication.
-Counseling and psychiatric services occur in a face-to-face modality, or via phone or internet.
+First and foremost, it is strongly recommended to seek guidance and support from a mental health professional.
+A professional can assist you in processing the origin of your depression along with providing clinical interventions for symptom management.
+If you are open to the idea, a professional counselor may also assist you in setting up a psychiatric evaluation to see if you might be a candidate for psychotropic medication.
+Counseling and psychiatric services can occur face-to-face, as well as via online sessions.

 Crippling depression causes seclusion like nothing else, as venturing into public seems inconceivable.
 It is critical to start small by forcing yourself to reach out to at least one trusted person per day via text message, phone, or by meeting in person.
 Enlist trusted individuals to force you away from isolating when socializing is the very last thing that you want to do.
 Disrupting isolative patterns is a key mechanism in combating depression, as it reduces idle time and breaks up cyclical, negative thought patterns.